Horobol/godot-background-inputs-demo/README.md

 # Sample Background Hotkeys

 **Warning:** This serves as a proof of concept to get key states while Godot is not in focus.
-The Linux libraries will emit signals for ALL keypresses and emit the integer keycode themselves AND it makes assumptions of the keyboard input device that may not apply to all Linux machines.
-I will be updating these fairly soon
+All operating system implementations simply listen for the F1-F12 keys and emit a signal if pressed.

 ## Prerequisites